adl1995/opencv-proposal/application.md

  return BC
 ```

 Here ``BC`` is a data structure in which we store our tree.
 The edge map *E* is constructed by setting all points of *E* to zero.
-Then, we it assign with significance scores based on φ(γ) I described earlier.
-Then all the curves are sorted in descending order.
+Then, we assign it with significance scores based on φ(γ), as I described earlier.
+After this all curves are sorted in descending order.
 For each curve γ in this sorted list,
 for each pixel *p ∈ P*, *E(p)* is set to hold the score of γ.
 Non-maximum suppression is then applied to deal with over lapping curves.

 There are two alternatives to binary beam tree, namely  Triangle-Partition-Tree (TPT) and  the Rectangle-Partition-Tree (RPT).
 A TPT is usually computationaly faster.
 In RPT the square matrix is recursively broken down into smaller matrices uptil our n<sub>min</sub> has been reached.
-As the name denotes for TPT the image is broken down into smalled triangles.
+As the name denotes, for TPT the image is broken down into smaller triangles.
 Both these yield a similar edge detection performance.

 #### Results ####
-As mentioned in the paper experiments were conducted on images with different SNR levels.
+As mentioned in the paper, experiments were conducted on images with different SNR levels.
 Image of the letter 'S' was used for this purpose.
-Different SNR levels 0.6 and 2.6 in intervals of 0.2 were chosen.
+Different SNR levels of 0.6 and 2.6 in intervals of 0.2 were chosen.
 Futhermore, salt and pepper noise was added in the image.
 This only affect around 1% of the total pixels.
 The F-measure was computed and compared with results achieved through other algorithms.
 F-measure is a summary statistic for a precision-recall curve, mentioned in [this](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/papers/mfm-pami-boundary.pdf) paper.
 Our algorithm achieved the best score.

 ## Timeline ##